Country Report Belgium

 VCWI

-In October 2013, for a part of Belgium (Flanders), a (sub)national framework for research integrity, the Flemish Commission for Research Integrity (hereafter the VCWI), was voluntarily and jointly established by the Royal Flemish Academy of Belgium for Sciences and Arts (KVAB), the Royal Academy of Belgium for Medicine (KAGB), the Funding Agency for Scientific and Strategic Research-Flanders (FWO), the then IWT, and the 5 public universities in Flanders (KU Leuven, University of Antwerp, University of Ghent, University of Hasselt, Free University of Brussels).
+In October 2013, for a part of Belgium (Flanders), a (sub)national framework for research integrity, the Flemish Commission for Research Integrity (hereafter the VCWI), was voluntarily and jointly established by the Royal Flemish Academy of Belgium for Sciences and Arts (KVAB), the Royal Academy of Belgium for Medicine (KAGB), the Funding Agency for Scientific and Strategic Research-Flanders (FWO), the then IWT, and the 5 universities in Flanders (KU Leuven, University of Antwerp, University of Ghent, University of Hasselt, Vrije Universiteit Brussel).
 The VCWI is monitored by a Supervisory Committee in which VCWI’s founders are represented.
 Other research institutions than the founding institutions can acknowledge the advisory power of VCWI.
-At present, the VCWI has 18 member organisations including its founders.
+In 2024, the advisory capacity of VCWI was recognized by 21 research institutions (including the founders).
 The VCWI is independent of its Supervisory Committee and affiliated member organisations including its founders.

 Assessment framework

-The VCWI is governed by VCWI’s Regulations, VCWI’s Rules of Procedure, and the (2017 revised) European Code of Conduct for Research Integrity.
+The VCWI is governed by VCWI’s Regulations, VCWI’s Rules of Procedure, and takes as its basis the most recent European Code of Conduct for Research Integrity.

 Mission(s)

-VCWI’s mission is (1) to give general advice on good science practice to its member organisations and non-member organisations within Flanders, on request of the aforementioned or on its own initiative; and (2) to act as a second advisory body only, by giving a second opinion on alleged research misconduct in the form of an advice to its member organisation that investigated a specific case earlier.
-The VCWI took (the LOWI of) the Netherlands as an example in that it also chose to act as a second advisory body only in handling requests on alleged research misconduct.
+VCWI’s mission is (1) to give general advice on good science practice to its member organisations and non-member organisations within Flanders, on their request or on its own initiative; and (2) to act as a second advisory body, by giving a second opinion on alleged research misconduct in the form of an advice to its member organisation that investigated a specific case earlier.
+The founders of VCWI took (the LOWI of) the Netherlands as an example in that it also chose to act as a second advisory body only in handling requests on alleged research misconduct.
 The VCWI does not give or organise trainings.
 It does organise annual meetings in which it brings together (its member) organisations and other key players in the field of research integrity to share experiences and to learn from each other.

 Authority